 This urolith is diagnosed in almost half the cases of bladder stones.
 It is also called MAP (Magnesium-ammonium-Phosphate), or triple phosphate.
 Struvite uroliths come in many different shapes and sizes, are radiodense, and form in an alkaline urine.

 It is the predominant stone type in female dogs of all breeds except Dalmatians.
 This is because of the high association of struvite crystals with urinary tract infections, which are more common in female dogs.
 If a female dog gets a bladder stone, 80% of the time it is struvite because of this association.
 Dogs under a year of age, no matter what sex, get struvite as the most common bladder stone for this same reason.
 Miniature Schnauzers are the most commonly affected breed, along with bichon frise, cocker spaniels, and miniature poodles.

 Canine urine is commonly supersaturated with struvite crystals due to the high protein and mineral content of current diets.
 This excess of these crystals in the urine, stored in the urinary bladder, combines with bacteria to set the stage from the formation of bladder stones (uroliths).
 Bacteria that are commonly implicated include Staphlycoccus, Enterococcus, and Mycoplasma.
 These bacteria increase the amount of organic debris available for crystallization.

-- The formation of an alkaline (pH greater that 7.0) urine from the diet or urease producing bacteria will cause the struvite crystals to precipitate out of solution and begin the formation of a urolith.
+The formation of an alkaline (pH greater that 7.0) urine from the diet, or from urease producing bacteria, will cause the struvite crystals to precipitate out of solution and begin the formation of a urolith.

 Feeding an older pet with Kidney problems a food like Hills Prescription Diet K/D may slow or prevent further growth.